KxSystems/docs/docs/wp/capi/index.md

 ### Publishing multiple rows using a mixed-list object

-For performance-related reasons, discussed in the white paper, [kdb+tick profiling for throughput optimization](../tick-profiling.md) it is recommended to publish multiple rows at once so that bulk inserts can be performed on the tickerplant, maximizing tickerplant eﬃciency.
+For performance-related reasons, discussed in [kdb+tick profiling for throughput optimization](../tick-profiling.md) it is recommended to publish multiple rows at once so that bulk inserts can be performed on the tickerplant, maximizing tickerplant eﬃciency.

 > Feeds should read as many messages off the socket as possible and send bulk updates to the tickerplant if possible.
 Bulk updates will greatly increase the maximum throughput achievable.